shariq1989/cookbook/content/recipe/kimchi-jigae.md

 * Black Pepper

+#### What equipment do I need to make this recipe?

+* A [saucepan](https://amzn.to/3oKaYN7)
+* A small bowl
+* A [dutch oven](https://amzn.to/3lC91Pi), [earthenware pot](https://amzn.to/3soWXDL), or [Instant Pot](https://amzn.to/3DpZGSo)

 #### How do you create the broth for kimchi jjigae?

 A more [traditional Korean broth](https://www.maangchi.com/recipe/kimchi-jjigae) includes dried anchovy, kelp, and daikon radish, all of which create a delicious base for kimchi stew.
 Since these ingredients can be difficult to come by, I use staples from my pantry instead.
 Note: If you prefer more of the Kimchi flavor in your jjigae, consider adding 1-2 tbsp of the kimchi brine to flavor your broth as well.

-#### What equipment do I need to make this recipe?

-* A [saucepan](https://amzn.to/3oKaYN7)
-* A small bowl
-* A [dutch oven](https://amzn.to/3lC91Pi), [earthenware pot](https://amzn.to/3soWXDL), or [Instant Pot](https://amzn.to/3DpZGSo)
+#### Kimchi jjigae has a sour touch to it.
+Can I sweeten the dish to balance the flavor?

+* Add a pinch of sugar to the broth
+* Stir in 1 tsp of hoisin sauce.

 #### Is kimchi jjigae vegetarian?
 Is it vegan?

-To make this kimchi stew recipe vegetarian and vegan-friendly, omit the fish sauce, and be sure to use [Vegetable Better than Bouillon](https://amzn.to/3f8LK6e).
+To make this kimchi stew recipe vegetarian and vegan-friendly, instead of fish sauce you can use [Marmite](https://amzn.to/3s7odt0) to flavor the broth.
+Also, be sure to use [Vegetable Better than Bouillon](https://amzn.to/3f8LK6e).

 #### Can I freeze kimchi soup?

-You sure can, but before freezing, remove the tofu from the dish.
+You sure can.
+Before freezing, remove the tofu from the dish.
 It doesn't reheat well once frozen.
 Then, add the rest of the stew to a freezer-safe container or bag.
 The kimchi stew will freeze for up to 3 months.
+When you’re ready to eat, let it defrost in the fridge overnight.
+To serve, warm the stew on the stovetop, add some fresh tofu to cook along with it, and enjoy!

 ### Instructions: Step-by-Step